slimcandy/fe-fwk-ts-react/README.md

-# My Educational Frontend Framework (fe-fwk-ts-react)
+# Educational version of React

-This repository contains my implementation of a frontend JavaScript framework, built as an educational exercise.
-The project is based on the book ["Build a web frontend framework (from scratch)"](https://www.manning.com/books/build-a-frontend-web-framework-from-scratch) by Ángel Sola Orbaiceta and closely follows the concepts and code from his [companion GitHub repository](https://github.com/angelsolaorbaiceta/fe-fwk-book).
+Typescript and React-like framework based on the book ["Build a web frontend framework (from scratch)"](https://www.manning.com/books/build-a-frontend-web-framework-from-scratch).

-The primary goal of this project was to gain a deeper understanding of the inner workings of modern frontend frameworks like React, Vue, and Angular by building one from the ground up.

-## About The Project

-This framework, named `fe-fwk-ts-react`, is a lightweight, component-based library for building user interfaces.
-It includes many of the core features you would expect from a modern framework, all built from scratch in vanilla JavaScript (and TypeScript).

-The repository includes the complete source code for the framework itself, as well as a sample "Notes" application that demonstrates its usage.

-### Core Features Implemented
+## Core Features Implemented

 - **Virtual DOM:** A programming concept where a virtual representation of a UI is kept in memory and synced with the "real" DOM.
 This allows for efficient updates and rendering.
 - **Reconciliation Algorithm:** The logic that compares the old virtual DOM tree with the new one to determine the most efficient way to update the actual DOM.